MicrosoftDocs/dynamics-365-customer-engagement/ce/social-engagement/manage-social-profiles.md

 - **[!INCLUDE[tn-youtube](../includes/tn-youtube.md)] user**: Interact with posts on [!INCLUDE[tn-youtube](../includes/tn-youtube.md)] with a [!INCLUDE[tn-youtube](../includes/tn-youtube.md)] user profile.

 With a **Responder** or **Manager** user role, you can add, share, and delete social profiles you own.
+To learn more about social profiles for data acquisition, see [Manage access tokens](manage-access-tokens.md).

+## Ownership status of social profiles

+**Settings** > **Social Profiles** lists the different types of ownership for a social profile and lets you check the [health state of your social profiles](social-profiles-health-state.md) and [access tokens](manage-access-tokens.md).

+- **Owned profiles**: Profiles that you added to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].
+These can be personal profiles or profiles that you set up and manage for your organization.
+Social profiles can have multiple owners.

+  > [!CAUTION]
+  >  If you are an owner of a profile that has multiple owners, you can delete the profile.
+Always be careful not to delete any profiles that are in use.

+- **Shared profiles**: Profiles that are owned by other [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] users, but shared with you.
+You can post on social media by using these profiles, but you won't be able to manage them unless you successfully [claim ownership](#claim-ownership-of-a-social-profile) of them.

+- **Profiles without owners**: Profiles that were added to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] but currently don't have owners.
+You can’t use these profiles for posting on social media.
+At least one [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] user needs to [claim ownership](#claim-ownership-of-a-social-profile) of these profiles for them to be available.

-## Add a social profile to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)]
+## Add a social profile

 Adding social profiles in [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] is an important step if you want to react to a post directly from within the application.
 You can engage with your audience through social profiles that you own or that are shared with you.
-Additionally, for some social profiles, you can explicitly allow data acquisition so the sytem can gather private messages or direct messages.
+Additionally, for some social profiles, you can explicitly allow data acquisition, so the system can gather private messages or direct messages.

 > [!TIP]
 >  Common browsers block pop-ups by default.
 You should explicitly allow your browser to show pop-ups in the domain for your [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)] application.
 This ensures that the authentication dialog boxes load properly.
 If it doesn't, you won’t be able to add or reauthorize social profiles.

-## Add a social profile
+### Add a social profile to Social Engagement

-Before you can acquire [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] data and reply or like on behalf of a [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)] Organization Page from within [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)], you need to add the organization page to your social profiles.
-To authenticate the organization page as a social profile, you need to be an [Organization Page Administrator](https://www.linkedin.com/help/linkedin/answer/4783) of the page on [!INCLUDE[pn-linkedin](../includes/pn-linkedin.md)].
+Before you can work with a social profile, or use its token for data acquisition, the owner of a social profile needs to add it to [!INCLUDE[pn_netbreeze_short](../includes/pn-social-engagement-short.md)].

 1. Go to **Settings** > **Social Profiles**.